Welcome to today's edition of the Rush 24-7 podcast.

 We go to number 15 here.

-Uh in this bite is from the opening remarks, the president describes what McCain wants to stop interrogations of monsters like Khalid Sheikh Mohammed.
+In this bite, from the opening remarks, the president describes what McCain wants to stop: interrogations of monsters like Khalid Sheikh Mohammed.

-Calake Sheikh Mohammed described the design of planned attacks on buildings inside the U.S. and how operatives uh were directed to carry them out.
+Khalik Sheikh Mohammed described the design of planned attacks on buildings inside the U.S. and how operatives were directed to carry them out.

-He told us the operatives have been instructed to ensure that the explosives went off at a point that was high enough to prevent people trapped above from escaping.
+He told us the operatives had been instructed to ensure that the explosives went off at a point that was high enough to prevent people trapped above from escaping.

-He gave us information that helped uncover Al-Qaeda cells efforts to obtain biological weapons.
+He gave us information that helped uncover Al-Qaeda Sales efforts to obtain biological weapons.

 We've also learned information from the CIA program that has helped stop other plots, including attacks on the U.S. Marine base in East Africa or American consulate in Pakistan or Britain's Heathrow Airport.

-President next takes it right to McCain in this uh excerpt from his opening remarks.
+President next takes it right to McCain in this excerpt from his opening remarks.

 This program has saved innocent lives.